 (a) For the purposes of this Rule, the following definitions apply:

-(1) "Bottom filling" means the filling of a tank truck or stationary storage tank through an opening that is flush with the tank bottom.
+(1) "Bottom filling" means the filling of a tank truck or stationary storage tank through an opening flush with the tank bottom.

-(2) "Bulk gasoline plant" means a gasoline storage and distribution facility that has an average daily throughput of less than 20,000 gallons of gasoline and which usually receives gasoline from bulk terminals by trailer transport, stores it in tanks, and subsequently dispenses it via account trucks to local farms, businesses, and service stations.
+(2) "Bulk gasoline plant" means a gasoline storage and distribution facility having an average daily throughput of less than 20,000 gallons of gasoline and which usually receives gasoline from bulk terminals by trailer transport, stores it in tanks, and subsequently dispenses it via account trucks to local farms, businesses, and service stations.

 (3) "Bulk gasoline terminal" means: